 Sex is the all-in-one workout.
 You’re working lots of different muscles and getting in cardio.
 According to Men’s Health, men can count on burning about 100 calories, while women burn roughly 69 in the average romp.
 This also means that it comes with all the benefits that exercise does as well, although it can’t totally replace the need for other forms of fitness.

 The surge of oxytocin that comes with orgasm doesn’t just make you feel good, it actually blocks cortisol, the stress hormone.
 The endorphins released also improve mood overall.
 Interestingly, the stress-reduction benefits carry on for quite a while, keeping stress and anxiety at bay for days at a time.

 5. It Improves Sleep

 We all know that sleep is imperative for overall health, but it can sometimes be elusive.
 Women tend to benefit more from the lowered levels of cortisol after sex because the reduced stress makes it easier to relax and rest.
 At the same time, estrogen rises, which encourages a deeper sleep.
 On the other hand, men usually start to feel fatigued right after sex due to a rise in prolactin.
 Either way, it can help you catch more sleep.

 6. It Makes Your Skin Glow

 A healthy sex life can actually make you look younger by improving the way your skin looks.
-The so-called “morning after glow” is a real thing, brought on by flush of blood that comes with arousal and all the feel-good hormones that are created.
+The so-called “morning afterglow” is a real thing, brought on by a flush of blood that comes with arousal and all the feel-good hormones that are created.

 7. It’s a Natural Pain Reliever

 “Not tonight.
 I have a headache,” is no excuse.
-Orgasm can actually deaden pain.
-It’s been shown effective with all sorts of things, from the common headache to menstrual cramps.
+Orgasm can actually deaden the pain.
+It’s been shown effective with all sorts of things, from a common headache to menstrual cramps.
 This is because of the endorphins that the brain releases, which are natural painkillers.